ExperiBass/esiJS/README.md

 esiJS.util.getSettings() // returns the current settings
 esiJS.util.setSettings(route, dataSource) // sets the route taken ('dev', 'latest', 'v1', or 'legacy', defaults to 'latest') and
-                                          // the server to get the data from ('tranquility', 'singularity', defaults to the former) await esiJS.util.sleep(mills) // pauses execution for the specified amount of time esiJS.util.addArrays(array1, array2) // adds 2 arrays together and returns a merged array
+                                          // the server to get the data from ('tranquility', 'singularity', defaults to the former) await esiJS.util.sleep(mills) // pauses execution for the specified amount of time (in miliseconds) esiJS.util.addArrays(array1, array2) // adds 2 arrays together and returns a merged array
 ```